Train. Transition. Transform.

 - WHY you would like to attend the Sarajevo Symposium & WHAT you intend to do with the training received

 Tuition & Deadlines: IPSI accepts applications on a rolling basis (acceptances are merit-based and spots are limited).
 Your tuition includes all academics, trainings, educational materials, and special events.
 Tuition does not include airfare, accommodations, or most meals.
-IPSI has negotiated extremely reasonable group rates for optional accommodations, which will be provided upon acceptance.
+Participants need to arrange their own travel and lodging.
+We will be happy to advise and provide a list of recommended options upon acceptance.

-Learn more about Sarajevo Symposium by reading our blog written by participants from the years past.
+Learn more about Sarajevo Symposium by reading our blog written by last year’s participants.

 “I was impressed and energized by your students… and the important work IPSI is doing in training bright young people in the practice of peace.”